When Machine Unlearning Jeopardizes Privacy: Introduction

 We conduct extensive experiments to evaluate the performance of \method over a series of ML models, ranging from logistic regression to convolutional neural networks, with multiple categorical datasets and image datasets.
 The experimental results show that \method consistently degrades the membership privacy of the \target sample, which indicates machine unlearning can have counterproductive effects on privacy.
 In particular, we observe that privacy is especially degraded because of machine unlearning in the case of well-generalized models.
-For example, we observe that the \mlleak attack has an accuracy (measured by AUC) close to $0.5$, or random guessing, on the low-overfitted decision tree classifier.
-On the contrary, the AUC of \method is $0.89$, and the Degradation Count and Degradation Rate are $0.85$ and $0.28$, respectively, which demonstrates that machine unlearning can have a detrimental effect on membership privacy even with well-generalized models.
-We further show that we can effectively infer membership information when a group of samples (instead of a single one) are deleted together from the original target model.
+For example, we observe that the \mlleak attack has an accuracy (measured by AUC) close to $0.5$, or random guessing, on the well-generalized decision tree classifier.
+On the contrary, the AUC of \method is $0.89$, and the \DegCount and \DegRate are $0.85$ and $0.28$, respectively, which demonstrates that machine unlearning can have a detrimental effect on membership privacy even with well-generalized models.
+We further show that we can effectively infer membership information in more practical scenarios, including the scenario where there are multiple intermediate unlearned models, the scenario where a group of samples (instead of a single one) are deleted together from the original target model, and the online learning scenario where there are samples to be deleted and added simultaneously.

-Finally, in order to mitigate the privacy risks stemming from machine unlearning, we propose two possible defense mechanisms: (i) publishing only the top $k$ confidence values of the posterior, and (ii) publishing only the predicted label.
-The experimental results show that \method is very robust to the top $k$ defense, even when the model owner only releases the top $1$ confidence value.
-On the other hand, publishing only the predicted label can effectively prevent \method.
+Finally, in order to mitigate the privacy risks stemming from machine unlearning, we propose four possible defense mechanisms: (1) publishing only the top-$k$ confidence values of the posterior vector, (2) publishing only the predicted label, (3) temperature scaling, and (4) differential privacy.
+The experimental results show that \method is robust to the top-$k$ defense, even when the model owner only releases the top-$1$ confidence value.
+On the other hand, publishing only the predicted label, temperature scaling, and differential privacy can effectively prevent \method.